SorensenUCSC/CSE113-2021/overview.md

 material.

-**That said, I expect all assignments (homeworks, tests, paper reviews, presentations, final projects) to be your own original work.**
+**That said, I expect all assignments (homeworks, tests, paper reviews, presentations) to be your own original work.**

 If you work together with a classmate on an assignment, please mention